 - 73% of mobile internet users say that they’ve encountered a website that was too slow to load.

-- 51% of mobile internet users say that they’ve encountered a website that crashed, froze, or received an error.
+- 51% of mobile internet users say that they’ve faced a site that crashed, froze, or received an error.

 - 38% of mobile internet users say that they’ve encountered a website that wasn’t available.